Fixing Error Code 229 on Your Lennox® Furnace

 This signifies your furnace is ignited at high speed because its low pressure switch wouldn’t close.

 It’s important to have a pro like one from Winnipeg Supply Service Experts in Winnipeg handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re well-equipped to fix a furnace error like yours.

 We want you to be absolutely satisfied with our furnace repair in Winnipeg.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work